 A Rhinoceros called Miss Clara

 An enterprising Dutch sea captain brought a young Indian rhinoceros to the Netherlands in 1741 and then toured her extensively across Europe.
 As the first example to have been seen on mainland Europe since 1579, she caused a sensation.
 She was christened Miss Clara, and images of her were painted, printed, modelled in ceramics and sculpted in marble.
-Only two other bronze versions of this brilliantly characterful model are known, in the Louvre and the Victoria and Albert Museum.
+Only one other bronze versions of this brilliantly characterful model is known, in the Louvre in Paris.

 During Black History Month 2018, this bronze was the focus of an alternative interpretation by UoB students in English, Drama and American & Canadian studies.
 They produced labels which interrogated artworks in our collection which depict, refer to, or have been collected from people of colour.
 This was a collaboration with the Barber’s Learning & Engagement Team; artist and poet Dzifa Benson; and Dr Asha Rogers, Lecturer in Contemporary Postcolonial Literature.